 Supply Chain Management (SCM) is a series of interconnected activities related to the transformation and movement of raw material to the finished goods till it reaches to the end user.
-It is the outcome of the efforts of multiple organisations that helped in making this chain of activities successful.
+It is the outcome of the efforts of multiple organizations that helped in making this chain of activities successful.

 Key Differences Between Logistics and Supply Chain Management